aborger/RockSatX2020-KauIda/README.md

 		print(self.name + 'stopped immediately!')
  ```

-As seen each device has a name and three methods (activate, deactivate, and emergency).
+As seen above each device has a name and three methods (activate, deactivate, and emergency).
 Each child may override these methods.
 These methods are the only public methods, they are the methods called in the Mission Control script.
 Some devices contain other private supporting methods.

+### Detections
+There are several signals that must be detected during the mission such as TE1 a timing signal from the rocket and a door shut signal from a limit switch.
+The Detect class waits for the low to high signal on a GPIO pin and has the ability to output a signal after the detection.
+The Detect class can be found in the ```RPIMaster/detect.py``` file.